5argon/Minefield/README.md

         titleMode = SceneOptions.Title.TitleMode.SkipToModeSelect
     };
     yield return ActivateScene();
-    yield return Beacon.WaitUntilClickable(ModeSelectScreen.Navigation.Training);
+    yield return Beacon.WaitUntil(ModeSelectScreen.Navigation.Training, Is.Clickable);
   }
 }
 ```

-You may not see any `Assert`, but the final `WaitUntilClickable` itself is already an implicit assertion that player could also continue on the scene.
-If that `WaitUntilClickable` which returns `CustomYieldInstruction` didn't go on, the test will fail from the timeout. `WaitUntilClickable` could also catch one common bug where things are unintentionally clickable in the first `Awake`/`Start` frame because it tries repeatedly.
+You may not see any `Assert`, but the final `WaitUntil` plus `Is.Clickable` constraint itself is already an implicit assertion that player could arrive at the destination.
+If that didn't go on, the test will fail from the timeout. `WaitUntil` `Is.Clickable` could also catch one common bug where things are unintentionally clickable in the first `Awake`/`Start` frame because it tries repeatedly.

 A `Click` is a simulation of pointer down, **wait a frame**, and pointer up plus pointer click together in the next frame.
 So `yield return` is required because it is not an instantaneous action.